-It considers the body as a whole in order to understand the overall functioning of the human body and find the cause of the problem.
+It considers the body as a whole in order to understand the overall functioning of the human body and identify the cause of the problem.

-Commonly the patient visits an osteopath because of perceived pain that lead to discomfort in everyday life and become acute pain.
-The pain usually shows an area of pain that is not necessary the origin’s place of the problem.
+Usually the patient visits an osteopath because of perceived pain that leads to discomfort in everyday life and become acute pain.
+The pain usually shows an area of pain that is not necessarily the origin’s place of the problem.

 The job of an osteopath consists in highlighting his knowledge in anatomy, physiology, biomechanics, neurology and in the vascular field along with its palpatory skills to solve the problem of patient’s imbalance and help his body to recover his autonomy.

-The only tool that the osteopath uses is his hands.
+The only tools that the osteopath uses are his hands.

 Thanks to its sensitive, precise and careful touch, the osteopath’s hands allow him to diagnose and secondarily to relieve pain thanks to diverse palpatory technics.
 Once the body is free, it will be able to use its own ressources again to cure itself without any foreign assistance ( medicaments or instruments)